kalyan-ch/SltnsCrkdCpp/README.md

 ## Tricks I learned

 ## Rule of thumb
-Always try to get a solution with
+Always try to get a solution with O(N) time complexity within O(1) space

 ### Chapter 1 - Strings and Arrays